 Pain is not the only problem women have.
 One anonymous commenter said, "After an hour or two of cycling, my [genital area is] numb and sore."
 This type of problem is caused by pressure.
 Cream will not help with women's bicycle saddle pressure.
-Lovely Bicycle recommends tilting the saddle down to take the pressure off, but this may put too much pressure on the arms and hands and create a painful ride.
-Instead, we recommend experimenting with different saddles until you find one that works with your anatomy and avoids the painful perineal pressure.
+I recommend tilting the saddle down to take the pressure off, but this may put too much pressure on the arms and hands and create a painful ride.
+Instead, I recommend experimenting with different saddles until you find one that works with your anatomy and avoids the painful perineal pressure.